-Once you arrive at the bus station there you will be greeted by an ice cold beer.
-Honestly go with this company they are amazing: Coffee, toast, wifi and beer!
+Once you arrive at the bus station where you will be greeted by an ice cold beer.
+Honestly go with this company they are amazing: Coffee, toast, wifi, and beer!
 It’s a backpackers dream!

 Getting from Chetumal to Tulum

 If you didn’t arrive in Chetumal on an ADO bus you will have two options here a second bus or a taxi

 The bus from Chetumal to Tulum is operated by a different company ADO who have their own bus stop.
 To get to that bus stop you will need to get a taxi across town.
 This will cost around $5.